proto-aiken-13/tp/docs/UserGuide.md

 * `unmarkAtd 1 t/1` (unmark attendance of student with index 1 for tutorial 1)
 * `unmarkAtd 2 t/12` (unmark attendance of student with index 2 for tutorial 12)

+### Mark Group Attendance: `markGroupAtd`
+<a name="markGroupAtd"></a>

+Marks the attendance of a group of students for that tutorial.

+Format: `markGroupAtd GROUP t/TUTORIAL`

+`GROUP`: A string representing the group of students as shown in the list.

+`TUTORIAL`: An integer between 1 and 12 (inclusive)

+Marking the attendance for a week that is already marked will result in the message `This week's attendance has already been marked!`

 ### Participation

 For participation, you can make the following commands: